Pork + shrimp wontons

 - Scoop out ~1 tsp into a bowl and microwave for 20-30 seconds and taste test.
 Adjust seasoning to taste.

 - Fold into wrapper – see here for how to fold!

 - To cook the wontons, bring a large pot of water to a boil.
 When the water boils, bring to medium heat, add the wontons, and bring to a boil again.
 Add 1 cup of water and bring to another boil, let simmer for 5 minutes.
 Floating wontons are a sign that they’re cooked and ready to be served.
 Alternatively, you can steam the wontons for ~10 minutes.

 - Serve with sauce of choice – I like to mix a 2:1:1 ratio of black vinegar, soy sauce, and chili oil.

 Freezing wontons: I like to set them on a non-stick tray in the freezer.
-After they’ve frozen and set, I throw them into a Ziploc bag.
+After they’ve frozen and set (~an hour or two), I throw them into a Ziploc bag.

 Quantity: These should make about 45-50 wontons, depending on how plump you make them.